 They might be slightly on the stiffer side for a park-focused model, but I think that translates into versatile and effective performance.

-How to Choose the Best Ski Boots for Park in 2022
+How to Choose the Best Ski Boots for Park

 Here are some things to keep in mind when shopping around for the best ski boots for the terrain park.